1pharaxh/AISTONKS/README.md

 Feel free to use my code for your projects but if you can then please credit me :)

-DISCLAIMER: This code is only for "educational-purpose" PLEASE do not use this code as any financial tool!
+DISCLAIMER: This project is only for "educational-purpose" PLEASE DO NOT use this project as any financial tool!

-# This project is hosted on:
+# Find this  project is hosted on:
 http://aistonkss.herokuapp.com/

 # Demonstration